Starting your business

 If you’re considering setting up and want to know more about finance, just get in touch.

-Marketing is an important part of any business, and the best place to start is to build a plan of who you’re marketing to, what it might involve and what your competitors are doing.
 If you’re targeting the 18-25 market, for instance, you may want to concentrate more on social media channels than print marketing.
-Work out who your customers are, what you’re offering, and most importantly, why they should buy from you rather than anyone else.
+Work out who your customers are, what you’re offering, and most importantly, why they should buy from you rather than anyone else in a marketing plan.
 Additionally, it’s worth noting that marketing doesn’t always have to be expensive and there is a wealth of effective but low cost options available.

 Setting up your own business can be complex, and having a mentor there to act as a sounding board can be invaluable.
 The Start-Up Loans Company offers a free dedicated start-up mentor as part of their loans programme, and the Institute of Entrepreneurs runs the Enterprise Mentor Scheme, which helps connect entrepreneurs with experienced business owners.